raphaelDkhn/Simple-Cairo-Network-example/README.md

 ## Recursive Proving Plan (Entirely Offchain)

-Each node of the network (Gemm and Relu operations) is handled by a separate Cairo program.
-The idea is to reduce the computational complexity of a Cairo program into small programs, and to prove all the nodes of the graph in parallel.
-Then use recursive prooving to merge the proofs and assert that the output of a node equals the input of the correlated node.
+We have chosen to represent each node of the network (Gemm and Relu operations) by separate Cairo programs.
+As the idea is to reduce the computational complexity of a Cairo program into small programs, and to prove all the nodes of the graph in parallel.
+Then we want to use recursive proving to merge the proofs and assert that the output of a node is equal to the input of the correlated node.

 Below is a diagram illustrating this concept:
 ![Recursive Schema](images/recursive_schema.png)